RomkoSI/lsculpt/README.md

 LSculpt: Studs-out LEGO® Sculpture

-looking for the old web page?

-LSculpt: Studs-out LEGO® Sculpture

 LSculpt is a program which converts a triangle mesh into an LDraw file.
 Like the sphere generator, the generated model consists of a surface of 1×1 plates oriented in whichever direction provides the best detail.

 Here's an example sculpture designed with LSculpt. http://lego.bldesign.org/LSculpt/bunnies_624.jpg

-download

 LSculpt is currently available for Windows.
-You can download the latest version here.

 Interested developers may also take a look at the source code.
 LSculpt is written in C++.
 The graphical interface uses the Qt Creator application framework.
 The preview window is powered by Travis Cobbs' LDView.